GSA/digitalgov.gov/front-end/headings.md

 ## Are you using accurate headings on your page?

-**Why it’s important**: Abby is blind and navigates pages by jumping to the heading of the section of content she’s interested in reading.
+**Why it’s important**: Abby is blind and uses a screen reader to navigate the web.
+She hears an outline of the page's main ideas, then backtracks to read the parts she's most interested in.

 ### Steps to take
+- Headings briefly describe the section it introduces.
+Headings represent an outline of the content.
 - Use `h1`–`h6` to define your section headings, where `h1` is the highest section level and `h6` is the lowest.
 - Avoid skipping heading levels: Always start with `h1`, use `h2` next, and so on.
 - Use only one `h1` per page for the page title.